 We continually strive to be an attractive, inspiring and high-performing workplace with a culture based on our values and vision.
 We do this by providing a safe work environment, training and development, equal opportunities and fair salaries.

 At Ferronordic we respect the rights of all employees to join an association to represent their interests as employees, to organise and to bargain collectively or individually.
-We also make significant investments in the training and development and provided around 50,000 hours of training to our staff in 2020.
+We also make significant investments in the training and development and provided over 60,000 hours of training to our staff in 2021.

 Employing good corporate governance